 French Canadian Pea Soup

-Yellow peas simmer in a broth of ham onions and carrots.
+Yellow peas simmer until thickened in a broth made with ham bone, onions, celery and carrots.

 Ingredients